The Energy Secretary, Stephen Chu, the Energy Secretary, says he does not own a car.

 Chronic inflammation is just as harmful as acute inflammation is beneficial.

-What thoughtful person would willfully expose himself repeatedly to foods or other substances that are known to cause injury to the body.
+What thoughtful person would willfully expose himself repeatedly to foods or other substances that are known to cause injury to the body?

-But they made that choice willfully.
+Well, smokers do, but they made that choice willfully.

 The rest of us have simply followed the recommended mainstream diet that's low in fat, high in polyunsaturated fats, high in carbohydrates, not knowing that we were causing repeated injury to our blood vessels.

-And this repeated injury creates chronic inflammation, leading to heart disease, stroke and diabetes and obesity, because it's the inflammation that retards the passing of cholesterol through the arteries.
+And this repeated injury creates chronic inflammation leading to heart disease, stroke and diabetes and obesity, because it's the inflammation that retards the passing of cholesterol through the arteries.

 The inflammation leads to the clogged arteries, not the cholesterol itself.